dimitri-nicolo/calico/v2.5/maintenance/index.md

 title: Maintenance
 ---

-Once you have {{site.prodname}} up and running, refer to the topics in this section for maintenance information.
+Once you have {{site.tseeprodname}} up and running, refer to the topics in this section for maintenance information.